Build log: 3D printer Anycubic Predator Height mod

 General information about this build

-The build volume for the Anycubic Predator is originally 450mm z height, and 370mm diameter for the round build plate.
+The build volume for the Anycubic Predator is originally 450mm z height, and 370mm diameter for the build plate.

 The reason why I choose the Anycubic Predator for my height mod: Delta 3D printers are more suitable for height mods.
 Their triangular structure and fixed build plate makes them more stable at larger heights, and they print a lot faster due to the combined effort of 3 stepper motors to move the extruder.
 The Predator is also standard equipped with a floating extruder drive, which makes the bowden tube a lot shorter and no need to extend it to immense lengths at height mods which would stress the bowden system a lot.
 The Predator also does not require any firmware or board changes to do the height mod.

 My other option for the height mod, which has been done before, is the Tevo Little Monster.
 Similar specs and similar price, but much harder to obtain for me in the Netherlands.
 Currently, both delta printers are no longer in production.
+I don’t currently know a delta option with which you could do this mod.
+The Flsun V400 for example has a custom gantry and pillar system which would be difficult to completely swap out.

 Information about the gantry carriages and the aluminium extrusions (the pillars)